Preventing Age-Related Muscle Loss

 To help prevent (or treat) sarcopenia, do strength training regularly and make sure you eat adequate proteinsome of it perhaps shortly after your workouts.
 Dairy products as well as fruits and vegetables supply nutrients and other compounds that help protect aging muscles.

 But don’t go overboard with protein.
 Many older people have impaired kidney function, and excessive protein intake can make matters worse.
-If you do increase your protein intake, talk to your doctor, who may want to test your kidney function, especially if you are over 65 or have diabetes or high blood pressure.
+If you do increase your protein intake, talk to your doctor first .
+He or she may want to test your kidney function, especially if you are over 65 or have diabetes or high blood pressure.

 Final thought: Consider taking 800 to 1,000 IU of vitamin D a dayor more if your doctor says your blood levels are low.
 Population studies have linked low D levels to increased risk of sarcopenia.